 To the customer, there is almost no difference between purchasing from Amazon directly and from a person selling their items on Amazon through Amazon FBA.
 They get the same delivery options, the same returns policy and the same customer service team.

 In the image below you can see that the torch below is sold by ‘TriumphInnovations’ and ‘Fulfilled by Amazon’.
 ‘TirumphInnovations’ is an Amazon FBA business.

 An Amazon FBA business is a great intermediary between a bedroom eBay

-As a seller, you can run a one-man-band business that sells thousands of items each month, all remotely from anywhere in the world.
-In fact, I am currently in South America with Amazon FBA businesses in Europe and North America.
+As a seller, you can run a one-person business that sells thousands of items each month, all remotely from anywhere in the world.
+In fact, I am currently in South America with Amazon FBA businesses in Europe, Asia and North America.